aydgn/jsdoc-folder/README.md

 ## Configuration

-You can configure the extension through VS Code settings:
+You can configure the extension in two ways:

+1. Through Command Palette (⌘ + ⇧ + P on macOS or Ctrl + Shift + P on Windows/Linux):
+   - `JSDoc Folder: Enable Auto-Folding`
+   - `JSDoc Folder: Disable Auto-Folding`

+2. Through VS Code settings:
-1. Open VS Code Settings (⌘, on macOS or Ctrl+, on Windows/Linux)
+   - Open VS Code Settings (⌘, on macOS or Ctrl+, on Windows/Linux)
-2. Search for "JSDoc Folder"
+   - Search for "JSDoc Folder"
-3. Find the following settings:

-* `jsdocFolder.autoFold`: Enable/disable automatic folding of JSDoc comments
+   - Toggle `jsdocFolder.autoFold` setting:
-  * `true` (default): Automatically fold JSDoc comments when opening files
+     - `true` (default): Automatically fold JSDoc comments when opening files
-  * `false`: Leave JSDoc comments unfolded
+     - `false`: Leave JSDoc comments unfolded

 You can also directly edit settings.json: